hsdid/PHP-MVC-pattern/README.md

 Application
 has 3 models User,Article,Category

-- without login see the public articles, sort articles by category.
+- without login allow to see the public articles, sort articles by category.
 - User can Create, Edit, Delete Article, see other Articles,
 - Article can be public on private.